Skip to contents

 Power analysis

-• power_prop() — power analysis for two-sample proportion tests.
+• power_prop(): power analysis for two-sample proportion tests.
 Solves for sample size, power, or minimum detectable effect (MDE).
 Supports panel overlap for repeated surveys.
 MDE mode searches both directions (p2 > p1 and p2 < p1) and returns the closest detectable alternative. alternative replaces sides (R standard naming).
-Supports unequal group sizes (n = c(n1, n2)), allocation ratio (ratio), and method parameter for arcsine and log-odds transforms (Valliant, 2018, Sections 4.3.4–4.3.5).
+Supports unequal group sizes (n = c(n1, n2)), allocation ratio (ratio), and arcsine and log-odds transform methods (Valliant, 2018, Sections 4.3.4–4.3.5).

 Stratification